crystallabs/crysterm/README.md

 However, these implementations have been mixed with the rest of source code, reducing the potential for their reuse.

-In Crysterm, the equivalents of those components have been extracted into individual shards to make them available to the whole Crystal ecosystem.
+In Crysterm, the equivalents of those components have been created as individual shards, making them available to the whole Crystal ecosystem.
 The event model has been implemented in [EventHandler](https://github.com/crystallabs/event_handler), color routines in [term_colors](https://github.com/crystallabs/term_colors), terminal output in